chujungeng/camera-roll/README.md

 ## Usage

-Fill in the `config.json` file.
+Fill in the `config.json` file with your environment info.
-Replace everything starting with "replace_" with your actual environment info.
+Presumably you already have a MySQL database and Google OAuth API set up.

 Compile the code:
 `make`